orourkedd/effects-as-data/README.md

 # Effects as Data

 Express async workflows using pure functions.
+Inspired by what people are doing with Elm and Redux.

 ## Why use effects as data?